 If you’re not a homeowner, you probably have rose-tinted visions of wandering around your castle with an air of smugness and achievement.
 There are, of course, a wealth of benefits associated with owning a home, but don’t let anybody fool you into thinking that it’s all plain sailing.
-Ask anybody who has recently bought a house, and they’ll probably set you straight.
-Buying a house is a bit of a rollercoaster ride, and you may feel like you’re ventured into unchartered territory unarmed.
+Ask anybody who has recently become a house or flat buyer, and they’ll probably set you straight.
+Buying a house is a bit of a rollercoaster ride, and you may feel like you’ve ventured into unchartered territory unarmed.
 If you’re hoping to become a homeowner for the first time, here are some essential tips to see you through.

 Understanding the process

 When you go into a shop, you put what you want on the counter, pay your money, take your change, and off you go.
 Sadly, buying a house isn’t anywhere near as simple.
-In fact, most people say that buying property is one of the most stressful things you can do.
+In fact, most people say that become a house or flat buyer is one of the most stressful things you can do.
 The problem is that there are legalities involved, and there are lots of stages where a deal can fall through.
 It’s possible for buyers and sellers to pull out, and you may encounter problems that make you think twice, especially after a survey has been conducted.

 Working out your budget